 In 2019, we used a simple Sørensen-Dice ranking with "Kidney and Tumor", and "Tumor" HECs.
 The decision to use Dice alone was made to prioritize simplicity and ease of interpretation.
 We still believe that these things are important, but we also recognize that Dice scores have their limitations.
 One limitation was the outsized influence that small tumors had on the rankings.
 This was because segmentation errors are overwhelmingly on the borders of regions, and small regions have a higher ratio of border voxels to interior voxels, leading to lower values for volumetric overlap scores like Dice.

-In order to address this and other limitations to the Dice score, we've decided to utilize our multiple annotations per case and take an approach similar to that of Heimann et al. for liver segmentation in the 2007 MICCAI Challenge Workshop .
-In particular, we will be computing gauged scores for each predicted region, which are adusted according to the average error observed between human raters on that region.
+The test set is being annotated using an identical workflow as that used for the training set, and so it too will have several segmentations per case.
+We've decided to take advantage of this in order to address some of the limitations of a single-reference Dice approach.
+Our planned approach is similar to that of Heimann et al. for liver segmentation in the 2007 MICCAI Challenge Workshop .
+In particular, we will be computing gauged scores for each predicted region, which are adjusted according to the average error observed between human raters in that region.

 Formally, let be the error between the prediction and reference, where the subscripts represent:

-Similarly, let represent the average error between rater and the remaning two raters.
+Similarly, let represent the average error between rater and the remaining two raters.
 Submissions will be ranked according to a total score

 The intent of this transformation is to normalize scores so that predictions with roughly equal quality to that of our trainees will achieve a score of .
 Note that negative scores are possible where error is at least 10 times as high as it is between trainees on average.
 The six metrics to be used for this computation are as follows: